 It was interesting to hear all about the stories they had pieced together as well as information on how the jail was built.
-After about an hour in the jail, we headed over to Camp Tulelake.
+After about an hour at the jail, we headed over to Camp Tulelake.

 Camp Tulelake was located on the other side of town up against the hills.

 We proceeded through the gate and into the area where the buildings were.
-From there we took some time to look over the information plaques.
+From there, we took some time to look over the information plaques.

 There is only one building that has anything in it currently, and they are trying to get a few of the other ones redone over the next few years.

 We were only here for about 30 minutes before the tour ended.
-Overall, I am happy I got to learn more about this part of history, and I am thankful that Angela was so knowledgeable and willing to remember these stories to share with the people that visit.
+Overall, I am happy I got to learn more about this part of history, and I am thankful that Angela was so knowledgeable and willing to recite these stories to share with the people that visit.
 Check it out if you are in the Northern California area and want to learn more about the history.